awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 # How AWS Launch Wizard for SAP works<a name="how-launch-wizard-sap-works"></a>

-AWS Launch Wizard provisions and configures the infrastructure required to run SAP HANA database\- and Netweaver\-based SAP applications on AWS\.
+AWS Launch Wizard provisions and configures the infrastructure required to run SAP HANA database\- and NetWeaver\-based SAP applications on AWS\.
 You select the SAP deployment pattern and provide the specifications, such as operating system, instance size, and vCPU/memory\.
 Or, Launch Wizard can make these selections for you according to [SAP Standard Application Benchmarks \(SAPS\)](https://www.sap.com/about/benchmark/measuring.html)\.
 You have the option to manually choose the instance\.
 Based on your selections, Launch Wizard automatically provisions the necessary AWS resources in the cloud\.

 Launch Wizard recommends Amazon EC2 instances by evaluating the [SAPS](https://www.sap.com/about/benchmark/measuring.html) or vCPU/memory requirements against the performance of Amazon EC2 instances supported by AWS\.
 When new EC2 instances are released and certified for SAP, the sizing feature of Launch Wizard will take them into consideration when proposing recommendations\.